qvinnn/gray/README.md

 **GRAY**

-Silly submission for the 1-bit game jam <3
+Sily game that was supposed to be a submission to a game-jam... ~~We missed the deadline~~